 The update gave users the ability to keep certain apps running in the background while using others (for instance, playing music while reading a website).
 It also made it easy to skip between different open apps.

-In addition, iOS 4 delivered a host of other neat innovations, such as Home screen folders, a new unified Mail inbox capable of managing different accounts, a zoom mode and tap-to-focus features for the camera, web and Wikipedia results in Universal Search, and geo-location to help sort your images (an early precursor to the AI filtering seen in iOS 10).
+In addition, iOS 4 delivered a host of other neat innovations.
+These included Home screen folders, a new unified Mail inbox capable of managing different accounts, and a zoom mode and tap-to-focus features for the camera, web and Wikipedia results in Universal Search.
+It also added geo-location to help sort your images (an early precursor to the AI filtering seen in iOS 10).

 iOS 4’s biggest talking point was the addition of FaceTime, Apple’s proprietary app that let iPhone and iPad users communicate in real time using audio and video.
 FaceTime earned good reviews from most users, but the deaf community in particular embraced the new technology, which worked well with sign language.
 (Apple emphasized this capability in a FaceTime ad at the time.)

-A social network for gamers, Game Center never really caught on as Apple had hoped and was quietly dropped last year.
+A social network for gamers, Game Center never really caught on.
+(Apple quietly killed Game Center in 2016.)

-iBooks, meanwhile, showcased Apple’s new excitement about e-books — a focus that ultimately landed the company in hot water after it colluded with publishers to fix prices.
+iBooks, meanwhile, showcased Apple’s new excitement about e-books.
+That ultimately landed the company in hot water after Cupertino colluded with publishers to fix e-book prices.